LeToNode/Play2.0-CN-doc/javaGuide/main/async/JavaComet.md

 ## Using chunked responses to create Comet sockets

 An useful usage of **Chunked responses** is to create Comet sockets.
 A Comet socket is just a chunked `text/html` response containing only `<script>` elements.
-At each chunk we write a `<script>` tag that is immediately executed by the Web browser.
-This way we can send events live to the Web browser from the server: for each message, wrap it into a `<script>` tag that call a javascript callback function, and write it to the chunked response.
+For each chunk, we write a `<script>` tag containing JavaScript that is immediately executed by the web browser.
+This way we can send events live to the web browser from the server: for each message, wrap it into a `<script>` tag that calls a JavaScript callback function, and write it to the chunked response.

-Let's write to write a first prove of concept: create an enumerator generating `<script>` tags calling the browser `console.log` function:
+Let’s write a first proof-of-concept: create an enumerator generating `<script>` tags calling the browser `console.log` function:

 ```
 public static Result index() {